 The Nursing program at The College of New Jersey endorses “The New Jersey Articulation Model.”
-Thus, credits are awarded for transferable college-level nursing courses and work experience.
+Thus, credits are awarded for transferable college-level nursing courses.
 To earn a degree from The College of New Jersey, a student must take at least 12 full course units (48 semester hours) at the College.

-Maximum Units Taken in Transfer: The maximum number of courses taken in transfer from schools designated as community colleges or junior colleges will not exceed 16 course units (64 semester hours).
+Maximum Units Taken in Transfer: The maximum number of credits taken in transfer from diploma schools of nursing will not exceed 7.5 course units (30 semester hours).
+The maximum number of courses taken in transfer from schools designated as community colleges or junior colleges will not exceed 16 course units (64 semester hours).
 The maximum number of courses transferred from all sources will not exceed 20 course units (80 semester hours).

 Transfer Hours Conversion: For transferability, one course unit equals four (4) semester hours.
 The College of New Jersey will transfer in courses based on this same formula, i.e., a 3 semester hour course will equal .75 course units.

-Non-nursing course requirements for RN students are the same as for all BSN students except for Freshman Seminar.
-Nursing course requirements differ slightly.
 RN students work with faculty advisers to develop individualized pathways for completing the program.
-Individualized pathways are based upon the amount of transfer credit, credit by examination, and the number of courses the student takes in a given semester.
-Generally, RNs complete non-nursing course requirements prior to beginning the sequence of nursing courses.
+Individualized pathways are based upon the amount of transfer credit and the number of courses the student takes in a given semester.

-Nursing courses that RN students generally need to take include:
+Required courses that RN students need to take include:

 - NUR 210 Prof. Role Development I – 1 course unit